Emails From WordPress Not Sending on SiteGround

 If you’re using a different plugin to send emails in WordPress, let’s install the WP Mail SMTP plugin on your SiteGround website now.

-3. Install WP Mail SMTP
+3. Install the WP Mail SMTP Plugin

 WP Mail SMTP will solve emails from WordPress not sending on SiteGround.
 You can use the plugin with free mailer services, or pay for an account if you need more capacity.